CBT Treatment for Social Anxiety - London, UK-wide and Online via Video Link

-The social anxiety cycle can be activated in the following situations:
+The social anxiety cycle can be triggered in the following situations:

 - Being placed in the spot-light.

-- Being watched or scrutinized whilst performing a task.
+- Being watched or scrutinised whilst performing a task.

-- Having to sit or wait in a public place or social situation such as a group meeting or party.
+- Having to walk into a busy room, group meeting or party.

-- Preparing for unfamiliar social encounters, presentations or social events.
+- Preparing for unfamiliar social encounters or large social events.

-- Introducing one’s self in a circle or having to speak publically.
+- Introducing one’s self in a circle or meeting at work.